kubeform/kubeform/docs/guides/digitalocean/README.md

 ## 2. Create DigitalOcean Provider Secret

-Then create the secret which is necessary for provisioning the Database Cluster in Digitalocean.
+Then create the secret which is necessary for provisioning the Database Cluster in DigitalOcean.

 ```yaml
 apiVersion: v1